-As one of the largest housing groups in the Midlands and East of England, Longhurst Group owns and manages over 23,000 homes.
-Of those, 4,000 properties are leasehold, shared ownership and retirement living homes.
+As one of the largest housing groups in the Midlands and East of England, we own and manager over 24,000 homes.
+Of those, 6,000 properties are leasehold, shared ownership and retirement living homes.

 With a clear set of values that unite the Group, we put our customers first and work in collaboration with partners that share our ambition and vision – Improving Lives.

-We have put together some frequently asked questions relating to home ownership.
+We've put together some frequently asked questions relating to home ownership.
 The information contained here is a guide only and will not cover everything.
-Contact us for more information if your question is not answered here.
+Contact us for more information if your question isn't answered here.

-Under the shared ownership scheme you purchase a particular percentage of your property.
-Under the terms of your lease you can purchase further shares of your home to enable you to gradually build up the amount that you own.
+Under the shared ownership scheme and the terms of your lease, you're able to purchase further shares in your home to enable you to gradually build up the amount you own.
 This process is called staircasing.
 Read Steve's* story here on how he's used staircasing on his shared ownership home.

 If you require further assistance with staircasing please contact our Sales Team on 0345 601 9095.